 Below are some real-life examples from reputable web hosts that show these restrictions:

 It’s also worth checking the terms-of-service for their refund policy.
 Sometimes, you’ll try out a web host, and then realize it’s not right for you.
 The good web hosts understand this, and they’ll offer a fair refund policy.

 Unfortunately, the bad hosts often have no refund policy at all, and they’ll even charge an additional cancellation fee.

-The $5 web host is usually an introductory figure, and the renewal price will be a little more.
-Check to make sure the figure doesn’t jump to an outrageous price!
+The low prices you see are usually introductory figures, and the renewal price will cost a little more.
+Check to make sure the price doesn’t jump to an outrageous figure!

 You’ll also notice that most web hosts offer a discount if you sign up for a longer period.
 However, it’s best not to lock yourself into a long contract if possible.
 You may want to expand or change things in two years.

 Lastly, some hosts try to up-sell certain add-on products like daily backups or server security scanning.
 If you don’t want these extras, be sure to uncheck any boxes before you buy.

 Our website exists to help you find the best web host, and allow you to make an informed decision.
 Here are some of our tools you can use right now to help you decide:

 To recap, here is a breakdown of our top cheap web hosting providers: